gianlucamateo/IRT/README.md

 Download
 --------
-Click `Download Zip` on the right side of this text and extract the downloaded zip file.
+Click `Download ZIP` on the right side of this text and extract the downloaded zip file.

 Running
 --------
-Run precompiled examples found in `/Examples` folder.
-Runs on windows only, for now.
+Run precompiled examples found in the `/Examples` folder.
+Runs on Windows machines only, for now.

 May require installation of http://www.microsoft.com/en-us/download/details.aspx?id=20914 (XNA Framework Redistributable)